waquidvp/terraform-provider-vsphere/website/docs/r/compute_cluster.html.markdown

 * `folder` - (Optional) The relative path to a folder to put this cluster in.
   This is a path relative to the datacenter you are deploying the cluster to.
-  Example: for the `dc1` datacenter, and a provided `folder` of `foo/bar`, Terraform will place a cluster named `terraform-compute-cluster-test` in a host folder located at `/dc1/host/foo/bar`, with the final inventory path being `/dc1/host/foo/bar/terraform-datastore-cluster-test`.
+  Example: for the `dc1` datacenter, and a provided `folder` of `foo/bar`, Terraform will place a cluster named `testacc-compute-cluster` in a host folder located at `/dc1/host/foo/bar`, with the final inventory path being `/dc1/host/foo/bar/terraform-datastore-cluster-test`.
 * `tags` - (Optional) The IDs of any tags to attach to this resource.
 See